ka1130/just-sudo-it/_posts/2017-03-24-the-boids-plan.md

 ## Stage 6: Counting next position

 I will need a function that makes use of the previously defined cohesion, separation and alignment rules.
-This way the function will perform calculations of the next position of a boid, then clear the canvas and redraw it on a new position.
+This way the function will perform calculations of the next position of a Boid, then clear the canvas and redraw the whole flock on a new position.
 At this point I can tell I'd have released the projects’ .beta version. :)

 ## Stage 7: Changing the circle into bird-oid form